 2. They focus on their goals.

-Some of the things we have to do to meet our goals or achieve our dreams are not very fun, but successful people are able to focus on what needs to get done and do it even when it’s unpleasant.
-They have a plan and they can follow it for as long as it takes without giving up.
+Some of the things we have to do to meet our goals or achieve our dreams are not very easy, but high achievers are able to focus on what needs to get done and actually do it instead of living in a world of dreams.
+They have a plan and they can follow it starting right now.

-Studies of high-performing students find that those who do the best in school are those who enjoy it most.
+Studies of high-performing students find that the happiest students are those who excel most academically.
 The same holds true for adults in business and in life.

 If you have a good attitude, enjoy what you’re doing and remember that setbacks are temporary, it’s a lot easier to be successful.
 Without negativity, there’s nothing to hold you back from achieving whatever it is you want to achieve.

-They also think that what they are doing is important, which is a great way to stay motivated and working toward a goal.
+A positive attitude also helps people to think of what they are doing as important, which is a great way to stay motivated and working toward a goal.

 7. They have a team they can count on.